ixoz/Asus-ROG-Smart-Charge-Linux-GUI/README.md

 ### Launch the App

-After installation, search for **"Asus Smart Charge"** in your desktop application launcher — or run from a terminal:
+After installation, search for **"zhelper"** in your desktop application launcher — or run from a terminal:

 ```bash
 asus-smart-charge